nebulastream/nebulastream/docker/README.md

 (Note: Please make sure you have rights to publish images on [nebulastream](https://hub.docker.com/u/nebulastream) organization.
 Please ask one of the core developers to grant you access if you do not have one.)

 ## Images and Dockerfiles
 We have three docker files, one for each docker image, describing how to build the docker images.
-In case you want to add or modify any dependencies in the docker image please edit the corresponding docker file.
+I n case you want to add or modify any dependencies in the docker image please edit the corresponding docker file.

 #### Dockerfile-NES-Build
 This is the docker image for our CI builds.
 There is no way to connect to a running container of this image,